CollinAguiar/testing-site/README.md

 - FontAwesome for icons
 - Google Fonts

-Feel free to use or tweak it however you want.
+Feel free to use or tweak it however you want!